anishvedant/Snake-game/README.md

 This game is for educational purposes and personal enjoyment.
 Ensure you have the appropriate rights to use the graphic and sound assets included in the game.

 ---

-Feel free to adjust the `README.md` content according to your specific needs and preferences.